l-gorman/rhomis-docs/source/about-rhomis/overview.rst

 For a more in depth look at each of the components, you can navigate through each section using the sidebar (if you are using the online documentation) or using the table of contents (if you are using the pdf documentation).
 In each section you will find further details on the individual RHoMIS 2.0 components.

-There are many ways you can contribute to RHoMIS.
-See our contribution guide for more details.